fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-05-python.md

 pip install azure-ai-projects azure-identity
 ```

-- This code demonstrates a basic conversation loop - you can extend it with additional features
+- The code demonstrates a basic conversation loop - you can extend it with additional features

 ### What You'll Deliver